ily123/ily123.github.io/index.md

 I developed a new approach for constructing protein networks using data from the [Gene Ontology](http://geneontology.org/) database.
 Gene Ontology classifies proteins with functional labels, and these labels can be used to calcualte similarity between any pair of proteins.
-The similarity scores can be then be converted into a graph/network where most similar proteins are connected by edges.
+The similarity scores can then be converted into a graph/network where most similar proteins are connected by edges.
 Finally, the graph itself can then be used to find clusters of related proteins using community detection or information diffusion.